The Dry Corridor

 Extreme Weather Wreaks Havoc for Farmers

-For the fifth consecutive year, erratic weather patterns like prolonged dry spells and excessive rains have devastated maize and bean crops in the Dry Corridor of Central America, leaving farmers and their families prone to hunger and malnutrition.
+Prolonged dry spells and excessive rains have devastated corn and bean crops in the Dry Corridor of Central America, leaving farmers and their families prone to hunger and malnutrition.
 Children are especially vulnerable.Photo: WFP/Rocío Franco

 Subsistence farmers and their families are highly vulnerable to disruptions caused by extreme weather.
 The region's recent adverse weather has devastated harvests, leaving millions without crops to eat or sell.
 With no food or work nearby, many families are forced to emigrate elsewhere to survive.Photo: WFP/Miguel Vargas